 Chapter 6, written by Kathy, celebrates the differences between the sexes, looking to the tricky subject of gender roles and complementarity.
 Singleness and wise thinking about pursuing marriage are the subjects of chapter 7 and the final chapter looks to the sexual relationship, showing why the Bible roots sex in marriage and how this relationship can best be celebrated within marriage.

-s also the book’s greatest strength.
+I said from the outset that the distinguishing feature of this book is its deep dependence on the gospel.
+This distinguishing feature is also the book’s greatest strength.
 Marriage simply cannot be properly understood or practiced without being rooted in the gospel.
 “If God had the gospel of Jesus’s salvation in mind when he established marriage, then marriage only ‘works’ to the degree that it approximates the pattern of God’s self-giving love in Christ.”
 For that reason the book goes nowhere until Keller has first exposited Ephesians 5 where we are told that marriage is a “profound mystery,” that reflects the relationship of Christ and the church.
 Next to our relationship with God, there is no relationship more important than marriage, “and that is why, like knowing God himself, coming to know and love your spouse is difficult and painful yet rewarding and wondrous.
 The most painful, the most wonderful—this is the Biblical understanding of marriage, and there has never been a more important time to lift it up and give it prominence in our culture.”

 When Keller moves to “The Power For Marriage,” the subject of chapter 2, he again builds from the gospel.
 Jesus Christ did not leave us on our own, but provided the Holy Spirit as the power to fight against and overcome sin.
 “The Holy Spirit’s task is to unfold the meaning of Jesus’s person and work to believers in such a way that the glory of it—its infinite importance and beauty—is brought home to the mind and heart.”
 And when it is brought home to the mind and heart, it works itself out in marriage.
 This counters the self-centeredness that is intrinsic to our sinful natures.
 “To have a marriage that sings requires a Spirit-created ability to serve, to take yourself out of your own.
 The Spirit’s work of making the gospel real to the heart weakens the self-centeredness of the soul. … The deep happiness that marriage can bring, then, lies on the far side of sacrificial service in the power of the Spirit.”